22 Examples Of Body Language Attraction

 What are body language signs of attraction?

-There are many different signs of body language attraction, some of them minute and some of them operating on a larger scale.
+There are many different signs of body language attraction, some of them a minute and some of them operating on a larger scale.
 The more minute signs include pupil dilation, increased heart rate, and increased sweating.
-Although others can notice these signs, they are more likely to be detected by the person actually experiencing them.
+Although others can notice these signs of attraction, they are more likely to be detected by the person actually experiencing them.

-The more visible symptoms of attraction include touching your person—finding excuses to touch hands, arms, legs, or even hair.
-Smiling and leaning in are also often identified as symptoms of attraction, as people who are attracted to you are, even if they do not realize it, seeking out ways to get closer to you, whether that means getting close to you mentally, through a shared joke, or literal physical proximity.
-Other body language signs include an open stance (toes pointed outward, shoulders back, and hips forward), and trying to appear more physically impressive, whether that means a jutting chest, or a straight spine.
+The more visible symptoms of body language attraction include touching your person—finding excuses to touch hands, arms, legs, or even hair.
+Smiling and leaning are also often identified as symptoms of body language attraction, as people who are attracted to you are, even if they do not realize it, seeking out ways to get closer to you, whether that means getting close to you mentally, through a shared joke, or literal physical proximity.
+Other signs of body language attraction indicating if someone is sexually attracted to you include an open stance (toes pointed outward, shoulders back, and hips forward), and trying to appear more physically impressive, whether that means a jutting chest, or a straight spine.

 How do you know if someone is attracted to you sexually?

 Sexual attraction can be conveyed in a number of ways, the most common being physical indicators.
 Physical indicators can be small, such as widely dilated pupils, or can be more substantial, such as a continual and even distracting effort to be close to the object of one’s interest.
-Sexual attraction often encourages people to seek contact and closeness, even in the absence of literal physical touch: if you find someone constantly glancing over at you, maintaining strong eye contact whenever possible, or constantly smiling in your presence, sexual attraction could be chief among the reasons for the sudden or added attention to you.
+Sexual attraction often encourages people to seek contact and closeness, even in the absence of literal physical touch: if you are an attractive person to someone, such a person may constantly be glancing over at you, maintaining strong eye contact whenever possible, or constantly smiling in your presence; sexual attraction could be chief among the reasons for the sudden or added attention to you.

 Verbal cues can also indicate someone’s sexual attraction.
 Regularly bringing sex into the conversation, or regularly finding ways to be alone with you to talk privately, or about matters that are best left to only two individuals could suggest someone is sexually attracted to you.
 Auditory clues do not necessarily have to involve sexually explicit or implicit messages; men and women may both deepen their voices in response to sexual attraction.
 If someone’s voice seems to resound with a deep timbre more when they are with you than when they are engaged in casual conversation, sexual attraction could be responsible.